open-ephys/ephys-course/source/Materials/exday3TA.rst

    2B: It doesn't work if they only put a wire connection as feedback.
 They need at least 1 resistor for the simulator to not give an error, because otherwise, they are asking the output of the amplifier, the - input and the reference input to all be at the same voltage when they are not, and the simulator can't solve the circuit.

+   Why does putting just one resistor cause saturation?
+In that case, the (-) input would be receiving 60Hz 5V signal and trying to output the 120Hz 10mV difference that it is seeing on the (+) input to try and match both inputs.
+The amplifier does everything it can to make the - input equal to the + input.
+It outputs a voltage trying to increase the voltage at - every time there is a spike.
+But, because the - input is directly connected (via only a wire) to the voltage supply, it *must * have the same voltage as the voltage supply.
+Otherwise we'd have two different voltages in the same wire.
+The amplifier keeps reading that it has not succeeded to bring the - to the + level so it keeps its connection to the + rail, outputting the max voltage it can, i.e. saturating.
+All the voltage it outputs is actually lost over the resistor.
+   Here's a simplified circuit with a direct voltage source instead of alternating just to  keep it simple. https://tinyurl.com/yyrs7o6t
+   If you change the voltage on the variable voltage source on the right hand side, you can see that increasing the provided voltage only causes the voltage drop over the resistor to increase

    2C: https://tinyurl.com/yzz5ht4f

    2D: https://tinyurl.com/yg63xmm5  put '+' in middle of voltage divider to ground. yay this is a diff amplifier!